undersight/undersight.co/README.md

 ## Deployment

-Pushing to master and staging automatically deploys to Netlify.
+Pushing to master or staging automatically deploys to Netlify.